 Sam Bankman-Fried was the celebrated CEO and founder of the FTX cryptocurrency exchange and one of the wealthiest people in the cryptocurrency space until his downfall.
 He launched FTX in 2019 and grew it into one of the biggest platforms for trading crypto derivatives.
 By early 2022, the company was valued at $40 billion.

-One of a CEO’s primary responsibilities is conducting business within legal guidelines and an ethical business culture.
-The bigger the company, the more people who can be hurt potentially by fraudulent, illegal and shifty CEO behavior — and the consequences of this behavior are severe.
+One of a CEO’s primary responsibilities is to conduct business within legal guidelines and maintain an ethical business culture.
+The bigger the company, the more people who can be potentially harmed by fraudulent, illegal, and unethical CEO behavior, and the consequences of this behavior are severe.
 No situation justifies acting this way.
-Even if your company fails, you can file bankruptcy, reorganize, learn from your business failure and start again.
-Be aware of the laws and regulations that apply to your company and industry and stay compliant with them.
+Even if your company fails, you can file for bankruptcy, reorganize, learn from your business failure and start again.
+Be aware of the laws and regulations that apply to your company and industry, and ensure compliance with them.

 Being the head of a company isn’t a walk in the park.
 You’re expected to raise profits, improve manager-employee relations, keep shareholders happy, maintain an excellent reputation and more.
-The gig requires long hours and forces you to face moral and financial challenges continually.
+The gig requires long hours and continually forces you to face moral and financial challenges.
 It’s no wonder that some end up facing executive-level employee burnout.

 Fortunately, you can glean lessons from the mistakes of those who’ve come before you.
-We’ve compiled tips for business executives willing to take on this sought-after leadership role.
+We’ve compiled tips for business executives taking on this leadership role.

 Jennifer Dublino contributed to this article.